This post may contain affiliate links.

 Consider the audience

-We did our cake session during my daughter’s Twinkle, Twinkle, Little Star birthday party.
+We did our smash cake photos during my daughter’s Twinkle, Twinkle, Little Star birthday party.
 I think it worked well that way, because it was a distraction for her.
 You know your child best.
 Maybe your child would do better without an audience.

 Edit your photos